brsr/trimetric/README.md

 # Installation
-This new projection is implemented in the framework of [PROJ](https://github.com/OSGeo/PROJ) At some point I'll write an actual patch for this, but for now:
+This new projection is implemented in the framework of [PROJ](https://github.com/OSGeo/PROJ)

-1. Download the source of PROJ, at least version 8.
-At the time of this writing, there's no release with that version, so just download the current version in development from the GitHub site.
+1. Download the source of PROJ version 8.
 2. Copy `src/mattri.cpp` to `src/projections/` in PROJ.
 3. Update these files to include `mattri` (just copy the `chamb` lines).
 * `src/Makefile.am`
 * `src/pj_list.h`
 * `src/lib_proj.cmake`
 4. Compile and install PROJ as per its instructions.
+5. Install [PyProj](https://github.com/pyproj4/pyproj) from source as per its instructions.

+Check that the right version of PROJ is being recognized by PyProj with the command `pyproj.show_versions()`.
+You may need to remove other versions of PROJ and PyProj, or install into a fresh environment.

 # Scripts